Everything's Coming Up Rosés!

-Our new sweet Table Rosé is a blush wine with a blend of 40% Chenin Blanc, 40% French Colombard, 17% Muscat, and 3% Cabernet Franc varietals as its base.
+Our new sweet Table Rosé is a blush wine mainly made with white varietals as its base.
 The golden rose color suggests the three white varietals that were the origin of the final blend.
 The light peach hue is obtained by blending a few gallons of red wine with white wine.
-This wine starts with citrus characters such as lemon and lime along with sweet fragrances of honey, pear, and ripe apple.
+This wine starts with citrus characters such as lemon and lime, along with sweet fragrances of honey, pear, and ripe apple.
 This wine is round and lush in the attack and there is a short to medium intensity in the mouthfeel.
 Straightforward, sweet citrus characters is what it’s all about for this blush rosé.
 The round finish will pair well with many dishes such as fish, pasta, turkey, or chicken.
-It's only $16.00 a bottle, but must be purchased in flights of three, a half-case, or a full case.
+Although it's only $16.00 a bottle, this wine must be purchased in flights of three, a half-case, or a full case.
 It can also be purchased in combination with our other table wines.

 Our le Cadeau (Cream Label) California Rosé Sparkling Wine has a pretty pink-purple color.
 The nose displays white flower fragrances like acacia and orange blossom.
 Later some raspberry, watermelon, and hay complete this expressive and aromatic nose.
 The attack in the mouth is dry, round, and pleasant.
 There are citrus aromas, which provide – from the mid-palate to the finish – a great amount of acidity for structure and ageing potential.
 This is a medium-bodied wine with long-lasting bubbles, which are a sign of quality in sparkling wines.
 Enjoy right away, during the holidays, for special or even casual events for just $30.50 a bottle.